10 Sachin Tendulkar

 • In 1994, when he was asked to open the batting against New Zealand in an ODI, he lit up the place, scoring 82 runs off just 49 balls.
 He scored his first ODI century against Australia the same year.

 • Australia was on tour in India in 1998, and the matchup was advertised as a “Sachin against Warne” match.
 In the three-test series, Sachin destroyed Warne and scored two centuries.
-India won the series, and Sachin was a key factor in that victory.
+India won the series, and Sachin was crucial to that victory.

 • Both of Sachin’s brief appearances as the captain of the Indian cricket team were unsuccessful.
 He assumed the role of captain in 1996, but after the team’s dismal performance, he relinquished it in 1997.

-• In 1999, he was appointed captain once more, but due to his lackluster performance, he resigned the following year.
+• In 1999, he was appointed captain again, but he resigned the following year due to his lackluster performance.

-• His outstanding performance helped India reach the finals of the 2003 “Cricket World Cup,” when they were one of the favorites to win.
+• His outstanding performance helped India reach the 2003 “Cricket World Cup finals,” when they were one of the favorites to win.
 He scored 673 runs in 11 matches.

-• The squad did, however, lose to Australia in the championship game, and Sachin was named “Man of the Tournament.”
+• However, the squad lost to Australia in the championship game, and Sachin was named “Man of the Tournament.”

-• After going through a challenging time, he found his form again in 2007 and finished 11,000 test runs, becoming India’s top run scorer.
+• After a challenging time, he found his form again in 2007 and finished 11,000 test runs, becoming India’s top run scorer.

-• After the “World Cup,” his performance suffered, and he experienced a lean period.
+• His performance suffered after the “World Cup,” and he experienced a lean period.
 In November 2013, he announced his retirement from all forms of cricket, and his supporters gave him a heartfelt send-off.

 Sachin Tendulkar Retirement